orinoren/coupon-system/client/react-training/src/pages/admin-main-page/README.md

    returns `<MainSearchForm/>` with placeholder of company.

 3. `getCloseOperationButtonFunc` :
-   returns `<OpertaionsButton/>` with onClick that activate
+   returns `<OpertaionsButton/>` with onClick that activate.

 - reset Add mode
 - reset `showOperationsFor` -> to close the `<AdminOperationsContainer/>`
 - resetSearchModeAction -> to reset the search details for future opertions to start clean.

-`getOperationsButtonForCustomerFunc` :
+4. `getOperationsButtonForCustomerFunc` :
     checks if isCustomerMode if true returns `<OpertaionsButton/>` with onClick that activate:

-1. `handleOnAddCustomerClicked` -> adding a form to enter a new customer
+5. `handleOnAddCustomerClicked` -> adding a form to enter a new customer
-2. `resetSearchModeAction` -> to reset the search details for future opertions to start clean.
+6. `resetSearchModeAction` -> to reset the search details for future opertions to start clean.
-3. `showCustomerOpAction` -> to show `<AdminOperationsContainer/>` for Cusotmer
+7. `showCustomerOpAction` -> to show `<AdminOperationsContainer/>` for Cusotmer

 if false returns `<OpertaionsButton/>` with onClick that activate:

-1. `reset Add Mode`
+- `reset Add Mode`
-2. `resetSearchModeAction` -> to reset the search details for future opertions to start clean.
+- `resetSearchModeAction` -> to reset the search details for future opertions to start clean.
-3. `showCustomerOpAction` -> to show `<AdminOperationsContainer/>` for Cusotmer
+- `showCustomerOpAction` -> to show `<AdminOperationsContainer/>` for Cusotmer

-`getOperationsButtonForCompanyFunc` :
+8. `getOperationsButtonForCompanyFunc` :
     checks if isCompanyMode if true returns `<OpertaionsButton/>` with onClick that activate:

 1. `handleOnAddCompanyClicked` -> adding a form to enter a new company
-2. `resetSearchModeAction` -> to reset the search details for future opertions to start clean.
+1. `resetSearchModeAction` -> to reset the search details for future opertions to start clean.
-3. `showCompanyOpAction` -> to show `<AdminOperationsContainer/>` for Company
+1. `showCompanyOpAction` -> to show `<AdminOperationsContainer/>` for Company

 if false returns `<OpertaionsButton/>` with onClick that activate: